What Dzongu is really like

 Heavy rain, trail risks, river crossings dangerous.
 Not recommended.

-Food in Dzongu homestays is the best expression of indigenous Sikkimese cooking: fermented bamboo shoot, smoked pork with rice, fresh garden vegetables, rice wine (kodo ko jaanr) made from millet.
+Food in Dzongu homestays is the best expression of indigenous Sikkimese cooking: fermented bamboo shoot, slow-cooked chicken with rice, fresh garden vegetables, rice wine (kodo ko jaanr) made from millet.
 No restaurants — your host cooks for you.
 There are no ATMs inside Dzongu — bring cash.
 BSNL SIM only.
 Pack light; much of Dzongu is on foot.

 Dzongu questions we get all the time